hasura/graphql-engine/docs/graphql/manual/guides/deployment/index.rst

 - :doc:`Deploy on Digital Ocean using Docker <digital-ocean>`

 .. note::
-  The above are guides to deploy Hasura GraphQL engine on some specific frameworks.
+   The above are guides to deploy Hasura GraphQL engine on some specific platforms.

    For more generic guides, see :doc:`../../deployment/index`

 .. toctree::
    :maxdepth: 1